Battle of Solebay: Battle

-The flagship of Admiral Edward Montagu, 1st Earl of Sandwich, HMS Royal James, was first fiercely engaged by Lieutenant-Admiral Van Ghent, who in 1667 had executed the Raid on the Medway, on Dolfijn.
-Van Ghent was however killed by shrapnel.
-Then captain Jan van Brakel made his Groot Hollandia attack to the Royal James, incessantly pounding the hull of that ship for over an hour and bringing her into such a condition that Lord Sandwich considered to strike his flag but decided against it because it was beneath his honour to surrender to a mere captain of low birth.
-He then ordered sloops from other ships to board the Groot Hollandia; his upper deck soon swarming with Englishmen Van Brakel was forced to cut the lines and retreat between friendly vessels to drive the boarding teams off.
-The Royal James now drifted away, sinking, and was attacked by several fire ships.
-She sank two, but a third, Vrede, commanded by Jan Daniëlszoon van den Rijn, its approach shielded by Vice-Admiral Isaac Sweers's Oliphant, set her on fire.
-She burnt with great loss of life; Sandwich himself and his son-in-law Philip Carteret drowned trying to escape when his sloop collapsed under the weight of panicked sailors jumping in; his body washed ashore, only recognisable by the scorched clothing still showing the shield of the Order of the Garter.
+The battle between squadrons of Sandwich and Van Ghent was no less bloody than that between those of York and De Ruyter.
+Here, too, the fiercest fighting took place between the admiral's ships and their "seconds."
+The flagship of Sandwich, HMS Royal James, was first fiercely engaged by Lieutenant-Admiral Van Ghent, who in 1667 had executed the Raid on the Medway, on Dolfijn.
+Van Brakel, who actually belonged to De Ruyter's squadron, took it upon himself to engage Sandwich's ship with Groot Hollandia to aid the heavily attacked Van Ghent.
+He incessantly pounded the hull of Royal James for over an hour and bringing her into such a condition that Lord Sandwich considered to strike his flag but decided against it because it was beneath his honour to surrender to a mere captain of low birth.
+Van Ghent was killed around 10 a.m. in this ship battle, and the desperate Sandwich, who could not board Groot Hollandia due to a lack of crew, finally managed to free himself from Van Brakel at low tide.
+But Royal James now drifted away, sinking, and was attacked by several fire ships.
+She sank two, but a third commanded by Van den Ryn, the same captain who had cut through the chain at the Medway, set the Royal James on fire.
+Its approach shielded by Vice-Admiral Isaac Sweers's Oliphant.
+After nine-tenths of its thousand crew members had been killed or wounded Sandwich, abandoned by part of his own squadron under Joseph Jordan, who had engaged vice admiral Volckert Schram's division, remained on his burning ship until he met his death in the waves.
+He and his son-in-law Philip Carteret drowned trying to escape when his sloop collapsed under the weight of panicked sailors jumping in; his body washed ashore, only recognisable by the scorched clothing still showing the shield of the Order of the Garter.
+The battle continued for hours, with Van Panhuys, Van Ghent's captain, flying his flag on De Witt's express orders to prevent panic.
+Despite this, the death of the lieutenant admiral soon became known, causing significant disruption in his squadron.